Monitoring dashboard showing analytics and metrics

 How much do LLM observability tools cost?

-Most tools offer free tiers suitable for prototyping: Langfuse (50k events/month), Helicone (10k requests/month), Braintrust (1 GB/month), Arize Phoenix (25k spans/month).
-Paid tiers range from $20/user/month (Lunary) to $249/month (Braintrust Pro).
-Open-source tools (Langfuse, Phoenix, Opik, Lunary) can be self-hosted at infrastructure cost only.
+Most tools offer free tiers suitable for prototyping: Langfuse (50k units/month), Helicone (10k requests/month), Arize Phoenix (25k spans/month).
+Paid tiers range from $20/user/month (Lunary) up to enterprise pricing.
+Open-source tools (Langfuse, Phoenix, Opik) and self-hostable platforms (Lunary) can be deployed at infrastructure cost only.

 Do I need LLM observability if I already use Datadog or New Relic?